cinnamein/cinnamein/README.md

 <div align="left">

 ## Chaemin Yooun(윤채민)
-Hi!
-I'm novice hoping to be backend developer.
+- Novice hoping to be backend developer
+- Undergraduated student at Dongeui University
+- Member of GDSC DEU from 2021 to 2024

 ## Stacks
 ### Languages and Skills